backstage/backstage/docs/permission/permission-framework-for-plugin-authors.md

 In this case, we are not passing any `resourceRef` when invoking `permissions.authorize()`.

-Since there is no `resourceRef` and the permission policy is returning a conditional response, the permission framework can't take a decision on its own and it's expecting you to take care of this case.
+Since there is no `resourceRef` and the permission policy is returning a conditional response, the permission framework can't make a decision on its own and it's expecting the todo list backend's router to take care of this case.
-This makes sense, since we would need to authorize each one of the todo items.

-We could implement this in a more efficient way.
+Instead of authorizing every todo item one by one, we can implement this more efficiently.

 In case all the items are stored in a database.
 We could transform each permission result in the proper database query, letting the database do the filtering.

 In case it's ok for you to proceed in a more simple approach, it's still possible to use the result-by-result authorization approach mentioned at the beginning of the section.

 Fortunately, our todo service is smart enough and lets us pass an optional `filter` function when invoking `getAll()`.
-This is exactly what the `toQuery` present when defining each rule does.
+This is exactly what the `toQuery` field in the permission rule does.

 In this particular example, the `isOwner` rule returns a function (expected by `getAll` method).
 But there is no constraint regarding the shape of the returned object: any type of data can be returned.